-There are two ways to thermostat the Drude particles at a low temperature: use either fix langevin/drude for a Langevin thermostat, or fix drude/transform/* for a Nose-Hoover thermostat.
-The former requires use of the command comm_modify vel yes.
-The latter requires two separate integration fixes like nvt or npt.
+There are three ways to thermostat the Drude particles at a low temperature: use either fix langevin/drude for a Langevin thermostat, or fix drude/transform/* for a Nose-Hoover thermostat, or fix tgnvt/drude for a temperature-grouped Nose-Hoover thermostat.
+The first and third require use of the command comm_modify vel yes.
+The second requires two separate integration fixes like nvt or npt.
 The correct temperatures of the reduced degrees of freedom can be calculated using the compute temp/drude.
 This requires also to use the command comm_modify vel yes.

 Short-range damping of the induced dipole interactions can be achieved using Thole functions through the pair style thole in pair_style hybrid/overlay with a Coulomb pair style.
 It may be useful to use coul/long/cs or similar from the CORESHELL package if the core and Drude particle come too close, which can cause numerical issues.